Upon Retirement: the UU Organizations Retirement Plan

 Ordained ministers may receive part of their distributions after retirement as a tax-exempt clergy housing allowance.
 Therefore, it is generally considered to be uniquely advantageous for clergy of all denominations to maximize their retirement savings through their denominationally-sponsored plan.

-When submitting completed MRD paperwork to the Unitarian Universalist Association (UUA) for processing, retired clergypersons may indicate their request suppression of taxes on the distributed amount.
+When requesting a distribution retired UU clergy persons may indicate their request to suppress taxes on the distributed amount.
+Otherwise federal tax is withheld.
 Contact retirementplan [at] uua [dot] org for details.

 For collegial and other important support, soon-to-retire and retired ministers are encouraged to connect with the Unitarian Universalist Retired Ministers and Partners Association (UURMaPA).
-The Association numbers more than 900 members in more than 600 households.
-They publish a quarterly newsletter, Elderberries, and a handbook that offers ideas for those thinking about retirement, and for those already enjoying it, too.
-UURMaPA has evolved to become an advocacy group for retirees; it also has created a Caring Network of more than forty volunteers, who stay in touch with members.
+They reach out via the quarterly newsletter, Elderberries, provide a handbook (PDF), and so much more.
+UURMaPA has evolved to become an advocacy group for retirees; it also has created a Caring Network who stay in touch with members.